lsst-sitcom/sitcomtn-048/index.rst

 Its use is required in certain situations.
 Files and documents are stored by handles (e.g., DOCUMENT-XXXXX, LSE-XXX) and handles can be associated with various *collections*.

-SIT-COM has a specific collection that is available for use: `Systems Engineering & Commissioning DocuShare collection <https://docushare.lsst.org/docushare/dsweb/View/Collection-26>`_.
+SIT-Com has a specific collection that is available for use: `Systems Engineering & Commissioning DocuShare collection <https://docushare.lsst.org/docushare/dsweb/View/Collection-26>`_.
 Note that as part of the project-wide Documentation Working Group, the collections and application of DocuShare will be restructured.
 Message the ``#rubinobs-sitcom-docs`` Slack channel for guidance before creating or editing files or collections in DocuShare.